shnabz/chrome-extensions/README.md

 Steps to install:

+<h4>Whitelist Extension</h4>
-First we need to install the included registry patch, this will whitelist the extension because we aren't using the Chrome Store.
+Run the included registry patch, this will whitelist the extension because we aren't using the Chrome Store.

-Then we can install the extension following the steps below:<br>
+<h4>Install Extension</h4>
 • Open Chrome and visit the following URL: chrome://extensions <br>
 • Toggle the developer mode switch in the top right corner <br>
 • Drag the .crx file onto the extensions page to install <br>